derekmerck/PERSEUS/README.md

 ### General Setup

+On Windows or Mac machines without a pre-installed git client, a binary distribution is available at [git-scm][].

-[Anaconda](http://www.anaconda.org) is a package manager that simplifies cross-platform installation of the Python binary library dependencies required for the client systems.  `pip` can be used to install any pure-Python packages and for PERSEUS itself.
+[Anaconda][] is a package manager that simplifies cross-platform installation of the Python binary library dependencies required for the client systems.  `pip` can be used to install any pure-Python packages and for PERSEUS itself.

 ### Client Setup